Eaglewatch – San Carlos

 After obtaining a packet of legalese, by convincing an administrative assistant in Phoenix to email me the packet vs. snail mail, (This was a task unto itself – for I was breaking the rules according to her), I sat down and poured over pages upon pages of department contractual obligations, and subcontract responsibilities, licensing and insurance.
 All this paperwork to go camping?
 Then it came down to the meat of the contract – the application.
 I was worried after reading the preceding jumble that the application was going to require massive documentation and experience and perhaps I was just being naive about my even being considered.

-I managed to get to the Game and Fish office with minutes to spare.
-I ran thru the front door and asked loudly to submit my application only to be told I was in the wrong office.
+I managed to get to the Game and Fish office with only minutes to spare.
+I ran through the front door and asked loudly to submit my application only to be told I was in the wrong office.
 I needed to go across the parking lot to the overflow buildings and submit there.
 I turned on my heels and ran.
 Ran across the lot…the clock was ticking, dodged a truck backing out…the clock was ticking louder and rushed thru the front door of the mobile office.
 Flinging my arm across the counter a woman got up from her desk as I said “Bald eagle nestwatch application.”
 She didn’t hesitate, grabbed it from my hand took several fast steps and time punched my submittal on a machine in the back corner of the office.
-She then looked at the time stamp and exclaimed to me that I had 30 seconds left!
+She then looked at the time stamp and exclaimed to me that I had had only 30 seconds left!
 She went on to say that never in all the years of this project had anyone ever come in so close to the wire.
 Note to self…this happens to be a recurring theme in my life…being somewhere, being someone…and in heartbeat everything can change.
 I find myself on a different path, redefining or should I say refining my self.

 Several weeks later, I was in.
 I was a Bald Eagle Nestwatcher.